 The chapter on chocolates and truffles starts with a classic truffle, followed by champagne truffles and then goes on to all sorts of more unusual delights.
 Whiskey and ginger barrels were just what CT and I needed when we were ill for so long over Christmas, I’m sure they would have sorted us out.
 Amaretto and toasted marzipan truffles sound too good not to try and Earl Grey and orange marmalade truffles would be perfect for my mother.

 The next chapter is all about cookies, biscuits and bakes; it includes tried and tested favourites such as chocolate chip cookies, novelties such as roasted cacao nib & lavender tuile shards and twists on some classics.
 White chocolate & passion fruit ‘custard creams’ sound quite exotic and on another plain entirely from the rather humdrum custard cream biscuit we all know so well.
 My eye is very firmly on a recipe for spiced white chocolate & blackcurrant crumble cake which would be a brilliant vehicle for my chilli blackcurrant jam.

 Such delights as white chocolate, coconut rice pudding with caramelised mango await in the chapter on desserts and puddings.
 Sophisticated apricot & rosemary délice resides alongside the more humble steamed chocolate pudding & custard.
 Comfort food par excellence.

-I dived in soon after receiving the book and made a cake; I was very pleased by the results.
-I will be posting more on this soon.
+I dived in soon after receiving the book and made a chocolate layer cake.
+It was fabulous.
+I’ll be posting more on this soon.
 Meanwhile, I’m still trying to decide what to make next.
 I can’t help it, I do like a good cookbook and this is one I’m very pleased to add to my collection.